Borrow, Renew, Request

 Harvard’s archives and special collections offer unique teaching and learning opportunities for faculty and students.
 To find out more about this or schedule a session at the library, contact Research Services.

 Open Access Policy

-The Andover-Harvard Theological Library facilitates implementation of the HDS Open Access Policy and maintains a liaison to the OSC.
-Questions may be directed to Renata Kalnins, HDS open access liaison and research librarian, 617.384.7488.
+The Harvard Divinity School Library facilitates implementation of the HDS Open Access Policy.
+Questions may be directed to Rebecca Villarreal, research librarian and HDS open access liaison to the Office of Scholarly Communication at 617.384.6804.